-Due to uncertainties about the performance, longevity, operational procedures, and associated costs, WMA is not yet widely requested or ordered by asphalt plants.
+Due to uncertainties about the performance, longevity, operational procedures, and associated costs.
+WMA is not vet widely requested or ordered by asphalt plants.
 As such, very few Valley asphalt plants produce WMA.
 Until there is widespread request of the material, pavement plants have very little incentive to begin large-scale WMA production.
-As long as the demand for WMA remains low, the cost to purchase will be \$0.50-5.00 more per ton than HMA (at an overall \$60-80 per ton).
+As long as the demand for WMA remains low, the cost to purchase could be \$0.50-5.00 more per ton than HMA (at an overall \$60-80 per ton)17, not including the potential for fuel cost savings.
 Since contracts for road construction projects go to the lowest bidder, it is difficult for production facilities and contractors to promote WMA use when the competition is selling cheaper material, no matter the other benefits WMA has to offer.
+Without an increase in demand, WMA may not provide any overall cost savings.